Shepton Mallet: Landmarks

 The hamlet of Darshill on the road from Shepton Mallet to Wells has a silk-drying shed, known locally as a handle house, three walls of which are full of holes to allow the passage of air to aid in the process of drying teasle heads, which were used to raise the nap on cloth in the textile process.

 The Anglo-Bavarian Brewery built in the 1860s still dominates the western parts of Shepton Mallet; nearby is a workhouse that became the Norah Fry Hospital, built in 1848 and has now converted into housing.
 Two disused railway viaducts are to be found: Charlton Viaduct with 27 arches, each spanning 28 ft is on a curve of 30 chains radius falling at 1 in 55 from each end to the midpoint.

 The market cross, the prison and prison wall, The Merchants House (8 Market Place), Anglo-Bavarian Brewery, Charlton Viaduct, the former St Michael's Roman Catholic Church at Townsend, and Bowlish House, Old Bowlish House and Park House are the town's nine Grade II* listed buildings.

 The town centre was remodelled in the 1970s with moneys from the cider-making Showering family.
 Included was a new library (a copy of a demolished inn, The Bunch of Grapes), and a concrete entertainment complex, The Centre, on the east side of the market square.
 A probably Roman Chi Rho amulet was found in Fosse Lane in the 1990s – the complex was renamed The Amulet after it, but is now The Academy.

-Shepton has a sizeable park on a gift of land from the local John Kyte Collett.
+Shepton has a sizeable park on a gift of land from the local landowner John Kyte Collett.
 As a boy he was thrown out of the grounds of local estates for trespass.
 In later life he purchased and gave land to the town to provide a public space; Collett Park, named in his honour, opened in 1906.